 If you want to boost your daily intake of magnesium, consume a serving of pumpkin or chia seeds, almonds, and spinach.
 They’re the richest common foods in magnesium.
 They provide 19-37% of the required daily intake per serving!

 In addition, tap, mineral or spring water can be a good source of magnesium.
-But the amount of magnesium in water significantly varies.
+However, the amount of magnesium in water significantly varies.
 It ranges from 1 mg per liter to more than 120 mg per liter!

 Unfortunately, dietary surveys in the United States consistently show that many people consume less than the recommended daily intake of magnesium.
 But, following a well-balanced, plant-based diet can provide more than enough magnesium for healthy people.

-You can boost your daily magnesium intake with dietary supplements.
 You can find a wide variety of magnesium supplements on iHerb.

 Always consult your physician before changing your diet or taking dietary supplements.